 Return to ARTICLE INDEX

-3/20.
-Arrived at Saint George at 4:00pm.
-Picked up rental car and checked into Temple View RV Park.
+March 20.
+Arrived at St. George, Utah at 4:00PM.
+Picked up a rental car and checked into Temple View RV Park.

-3/21 to 3/23.
+March 21-23.
 Spring Worlds Tournament.
-I was 11 for 12 on Sunday with three homeruns.
+I was 11 for 12 on Sunday with 3 home runs.
 Unfortunately, the one time I did not get a hit was the last out of the game for the championship.
-We took second place.
+We took 2nd place.
 70 degrees.

-3/24.
+March 24.
 Drove to Navajo National Monument located on the edge of a high plateau covered with juniper and piñon pine.
-Continued on to Golding Trading Post next to Monument Valley.
+Continued on to Goulding Trading Post next to Monument Valley.

-The Navajo Reservation, centered in Arizona, takes up a huge part of three states.
-Laurie and I have been fortunate to visit the reservation on three occasions.
-While most of the reservation is off limits to non tribal members there are still a lot of places open to the public, including Navajo National Monument, Monument Valley Tribal Park (partially open to the public), Canyon de Chelly and the Hubbell Trading Post National Historic Site.
+March 24.
+The Navajo Reservation (centered in Arizona) takes up a huge part of 3 states.
+Laurie and I have been fortunate to visit the reservation on 3 occasions.
+While most of the reservation is off-limits to non-tribal members, there are still a lot of places open to the public including Navajo National Monument, Monument Valley Tribal Park (partially open to the public), Canyon de Chelly and the Hubbell Trading Post National Historic Site.

-The rates are a bit steep for this hike, $200 each, plus a tip.
-We met our guide John at the visitor center, and then he drove us to the start of the hike.
+The rates are a bit steep for this hike ($200 each plus a tip).
+We met our guide John at the visitor center and he drove us to the start of the hike.
 The drive took us by many of the most impressive towers.
 We could picture John Wayne riding by as we trundled along.
 The hike started out crossing sand dunes and then worked its way up a steep sandstone alcove.
-The crux was to steep to climb free.
+The crux was too steep to climb free.
 We made an aid climb using a long rope ladder installed by the Tribe.

 Laurie noted in our trip journal:

 Great hike.
-Sand was deep the washes.
+Sand was deep in the washes.
 The rock’s arches, pockets and ridges played off the blue sky.
-Our guide was kind with classic native features.
-He was soft spoken and knowledgeable.
+Our guide was kind with classic Native features.
+He was soft-spoken and knowledgeable.
 Cool petroglyphs.

 The hiked ended at the top of the mesa where there was a campsite and great views.
 You can arrange to spend the night at the campsite.
-I’m not sure how much that will cost you.
+I’m not sure how much that costs.

-3/26.
+March 26.
 Drove to Chaco Canyon.
 The road from the main highway varied from good extremely rough.
-It was impossible to go more than ten miles per hour for the last ten miles.
-We experienced a horrendous wind storm over night.
+It was impossible to go more than 10MPH for the final 10 miles.
+We experienced a horrendous windstorm overnight.

-3/27.
-Hiked to Pueblo Alto 5.6 miles round trip.
+March 27.
+Hiked to Pueblo Alto.
+5.6 miles round trip.
 Lots of fossils in the rocks.
-Rode my bike around the park loop road 14.4 miles.
+Rode my bike around the Park Loop Road 14.4 miles.

-3/29.
-Bandolier National Monument.
-Drove here via NM 4 through the Jemez Pueblo, a twisty, picturesque route that also traveled through the bottom of a large caldera.
-In the Monument we hiked the main and Alcove trails near the visitor center.
-We saw the ruins in both weather and human carved tuff pockets.
+March 29.
+Bandelier National Monument.
+Drove here via NM-4 through the Jemez Pueblo–a twisty, picturesque route that also traveled through the bottom of a large caldera.
+In the Monument, we hiked the main and Alcove trails near the visitor center.
+We saw the ruins in both weather- and human-carved tuff pockets.

-The Alcove was reached after climbing four long wooden ladders ascending 140 feet.
+We reached the Alcove after climbing 4 long wooden ladders, ascending 140 vertical feet.
 It was a unique experience.
 We camped at Juniper Campground on the rim above the visitor center.

 Santa Fe is a special place even though it is crowded with tourists.
 The culture, food and art are amazing.
 Returned to the Bernalillo KOA for the evening.